-Preferred Experience: 2 years of office experience (with Associate's degree).
-1 year of office experience (with Bachelor's degree).
+Preferred Experience: 2 years of office experience (with an Associate's degree).
+1 year of office experience (with a Bachelor's degree).

 Required Skills, Knowledge and Abilities: Proficiency with intermediate to advanced word processing, spreadsheet and database applications.
 Moderate to fast, accurate keyboarding.
 Good proofreading and writing skills.

 Preferred Skills, Knowledge and Abilities: Proficiency with intermediate to advanced Microsoft Office or proficiency with Apple.
 Knowledge of desktop publishing software.
 Knowledge of Access.

 NYU aims to be among the greenest urban campuses in the country and carbon neutral by 2040.
 Learn more at nyu.edu/sustainability.